 Step 1: Rip the Plywood

 I went to Lowe’s and got 2 sheets of 1/4 inch 4′ x 8′ plywood.
 I had the nice guy working the saw slice both plywood sheets into 6″ planks.

-I chose 1/4″ because that width looked the best against the existing baseboard.
+Because I did not want to remove the baseboards, I chose 1/4″ plywood.
+That thin width looked best against my existing trim.
 Ripping both sheets into 6″ planks gave me a total of 16 boards.
 I was on my way home in no time!